IN-CORE/incore-docs/manual/source/faq.md

     is assigned when the set is uploaded to the IN-CORE services.
 For details how to do it see technical documentation or contact us at <incore-dev@lists.illinois.edu>.

-- *How do I import datasets to IN-CORE service?*
+- *How do I import files to IN-CORE datasets service?*

-    Coming soon.
+    There are two ways of importing files such as inventory datasets to IN-CORE service.
+The first uses Python script calling **pyIncore* for file upload, and the second describes how to use a web application (Postmen, RESTer) to send POST request with "attached" files directly to the service.
+For details see [Tutorials](https://incore.ncsa.illinois.edu/tutorials).

 - *Can I create and use my own earthquakes?
 I used an earthquake from hazard service for my analysis but I need different intensities.
 Do I need to upload simulated earthquakes to hazard service and then use it?